Hammonator Organ to Guitar Amp Conversion

 Construction

-The stock Hammond amp that this project was built on was dirty, rusty and filled with mostly useless parts.
-A wire brush was used to scrape off the rust and dirt.
-Leave the transformer filament wiring alone.
-You will need to rewire the filament wiring to some of the 6SN7 tubes (formerly other tube types).
-The high voltage leads can be left connected to the 5U4 socket.
+The output transformer's primary wiring should be left as-is.
 The ground wires that connect all of the tube sockets should be left intact.
 Just about everything else can be clipped off, leave all of the transformer wires as long as possible.
 There were two plug-boards in the center of the amp.
-All of the wires between the plug-boards and the tube sockets were clipped at the tube sockets.
-The wires to the screw terminals were also clipped.
+All of the wires between the plug-boards and the tube sockets were clipped at the tube sockets and the plug-boards were removed.
+The wires to the screw terminals were also clipped off.
+Some of the plug-board capacitors were scavanged for use elsewhere in the amp.
+Used capacitors should always be checked for proper value and good Q factor using a capacitor checker.

 Use